-This accelerated, generic baccalaureate Nursing Program (BSN), also known as TRANSCEL, is designed for the student who has an earned baccalaureate degree or higher in another discipline who wishes to become a registered nurse (RN) with a Bachelor of Science in nursing degree.
+This accelerated, generic baccalaureate Nursing Program (BSN) is designed for the student who has an earned baccalaureate degree or higher in another discipline who wishes to become a registered nurse (RN) with a Bachelor of Science in nursing degree.

 The program focuses on the acquisition of the knowledge and skills necessary to practice as a professional RN.
 Students build on previously learned theories and concepts from the physical, social and behavioral sciences and the humanities.
 Concepts such as ethics, altruism and communication are integrated throughout the curriculum.
 Students are encouraged to take responsibility for their learning experience with guidance from faculty preceptors.
 The program prepares graduates to participate in a culturally diverse and ever-changing global society.

 Students with earned baccalaureate degrees*

 Students must have an earned baccalaureate degrees or higher and must have earned credits in the following courses:

 - Anatomy & Physiology I & II

 - Ethics (waived for Stockton graduates with a Health Science degree)

 A GPA of 3.5 and no less than a C in all required science courses taken at Stockton are desired for admission.
 Required science courses taken at schools other than Stockton should be a grade of B or higher.
 Science courses must be 5 years old or less for transfer.
 All transcripts will be evaluated on an individual basis.

 Students must successfully pass a criminal background check and drug screen prior to enrollment.
 In addition, students must meet Technical Standards and Functions outlined by the program on admission and throughout the program.
 Complete COVID-19 vaccination (without exemption) is required for students to attend clinical.
 Students must also successfully complete a criminal background check in order to be licensed as an RN in the State of New Jersey.